 If you don’t want to use keyboard shortcuts, you can do everything with your mouse.
 The mouse in Final Cut Express is position sensitive, meaning that when you move the mouse pointer over a button, a tool, or a certain area in the interface, the descriptive name of that item appears as a tooltip, along with its keyboard shortcut if one exists for that function.

-- Move the mouse into the lower portion of the Viewer window and position it over the big circular button with a triangle on
+Move the mouse into the lower portion of the Viewer window and position it over the big circular button with a triangle on it.

 A tooltip appears that indicates this is the Play button and the keyboard shortcut is the spacebar.